What School Groups Often Focus On

-Migration is when birds travel, often great distances, in order to survive.
+Migration occurs when birds travel repeatedly and cyclically, often great distances, in order to survive.
 Using the carvings and the corresponding range maps, students can learn where Vermont’s summer birds go in the winter and where the winter birds spend their summers.
 This leads directly to studies in geography, navigation, and habitat, as well as to biology concepts such as energy use and storage in a body, survival strategies, or generalist/specialist adaptations.

 By studying the bird carvings or looking at live birds at our bird feeders, students can practice observation and identification skills.
 Novice birders can look for differences in size, color, and preferred location.
 More advanced birders can look for ID marks such as eye rings and wing bars, and preferred foods and perches.
 They may relate these to habitat requirements, protection and camouflage against predation, and breeding success (or not).